Ask AI

 Screening and diagnosis

-Indications for screening: as per ERS 2012 guidelines, Obtain questionnaire-based identification for surveillance of asthma in all workers at risk of developing work-related asthma.
+Indications for screening: as per ERS 2012 guidelines, obtain questionnaire-based identification for surveillance of asthma in all workers at risk of developing work-related asthma.

 A